Pence once again postpones visit to Israel

 The official reason for the delay was the Senate tax vote.
 But it also followed region-wide uproar over President Donald Trump’s decision to recognize Jerusalem as Israel’s capital.

-The Palestinians, who seek Israeli-annexed east Jerusalem as their capital, canceled a planned meeting with Pence to protest Trump’s decision.
+The Palestinians, who seek Israeli-annexed east Jerusalem as their capital, canceled a planned pre-Christmas meeting with Pence in the biblical town of Bethlehem to protest Trump’s decision.

 Leading Muslim and Christian clerics in neighboring Egypt also said they would refuse to meet with Pence during a planned stop in Cairo.